 Chang Chui Plane Market

 Those who love the extraordinary should definitely visit the Chang Chui night market.
 Here you can expect a lot of art, interesting galleries, retro design, vintage and hipster stuff but also some delicious street food places and very cool bars.
-A walk in the grounds will surprise you with huge sculptures and ingeniously creative stores made from recycled materials.
-The heart of the Chang Chui Plane Market is an old aeroplane standing in the middle of the night market.
+A walk in the grounds will surprise you with gigantic sculptures and ingeniously creative stores made from recycled materials.
+The heart of the Chang Chui Plane Market and one of the best Instagrammable places in Bangkok is an old airplane standing in the middle of the night market.
 It is a real eye-catcher and a great place for taking night markets pictures.
-In the evening, the mainly young and stylish audience meets out in the Night zone, which serves delicious cocktails and various types of draft beer!
-Visitor don’t only come here for shopping – the unique location attracts the crowds and so you can spend a few pleasant hours just strolling around, eating good food and enjoying cool drinks.
+In the evening, the mainly young and stylish audience meets out at the Night zone, which serves delicious cocktails and various types of draft beer!
+Visitors don’t only come here for shopping, the unique location attracts the crowds and so you can spend a few pleasant hours just strolling around, eating good food and enjoying cool drinks.

 - How to get there: The easiest way is to take a taxi to Chang Chui Plane Market.
 Another option is taking the bus 515 or bus 539.

-The Train Night Market Ratchada is just as you would imagine a night market and a must-go in Bangkok.
-Lots of bustle and hustle through the streets, incredibly choice of cheap Thai street food, loud music and a huge selection of stalls and shops.
-Here you will find really cool vintage clothing and retro things, but also hip fashion, accessories, bags and all kind of souvenirs.
-In addition to the eating mile there are countless delicious restaurants and the bar mile bait with great happy hour offers.
+The One Ratchada Night Market, formerly also known as Train Night Market Ratchada, is just as you would imagine a night market and a must-go in Bangkok.
+Lots of bustle and hustle through the streets, incredibly choice of cheap Thai street food, loud music and a massive selection of stalls and shops.
+Here you will find really cool vintage clothing and retro things, but also hip fashion, accessories, bags, and all kind of souvenirs.
+In addition to the eating mile, there are countless delicious restaurants and the bar mile bait with great happy hour offers.
 The Ratchada Night Market is mainly popular for locals, but that does not mean that no tourists will mix with the audience.
-Don`t search for a train: The Train Market takes its name from the former train market, which has been closed for some time now.
+Don’t search for a train: The Train Market takes its name from the former train market, which has been closed for some time now.

-- Opening Hours: The Train Night Market Ratchada is open daily (weekend and weekdays) from 17:00 to 01:00.
+- Opening Hours: Train Night Market Ratchada is open daily, weekend & weekdays, from 5:00 pm to 01:00 am.

 - How to get there: Take the MRT to Thailand Cultural Center.